ZDGharst/DormAssignments/docs/README.md

 ### Dorm Assignments
 This program assigns two hundred roommates to fifty 4-person rooms using simulated annealing.

-Receives input from the file at **data/roommates.txt**.
+Receives input from the file at [data/roommates.txt](../data/roommates.txt).
 Input is expected to be 200 rows of 200 integer values separated by spaces.

+## Compile and Run
-Type "make" in the terminal in the project folder to compile and run the project.
+Type ```make``` in the terminal in the project folder to compile and run the project.
+Once compiled, the program is located at ```./bin/DormAssignments.o```.
+Run this again from the root of the project folder (or it won't find the input file).

+## Constants
+The file [globals.h](../include/globals.h) contains all the constants used by the program.
+These can be modified to speed up the program, get better results, or change the set up of rooms (8 student rooms with 400 students, for example).
+Take care when changing these globals, the program can break if you blindly change them (too low of temperature could result in a division by zero).

+## Results
+Results are stored in [results/](results/) and are named after the timestamp of program run time.

+## Author
-Program by Zach Gharst for CS461 - Introduction to Artificial Intelligence at UMKC.
+Program by [Zach Gharst](http://gharst.engineer) for CS461 - Introduction to Artificial Intelligence at UMKC.

-## Optimizations:
-Originally, the input file is a 200x200 matrix.
-However, the diagonal is all zeroes, and the values across the diagonal are symmetric to each other.
-As in, for some arbitrary value **x**, matrix[x][x] is always equal to zero.
-For some arbitrary **x** and **y**, matrix[x][y] == matrix[y][x].
-Instead of storing 40000 values, we only have to store 40000/2 - 200 = 19800 values.

-Here's the naive approach where all 40000 values are stored:

-    int compatibilities[40000];
-    std::ifstream compatibilityFile;
-    compatibilityFile.open("data/roommates.txt");

-    for(int i = 0; i < 40000; i++) {
-        compatibilityFile >> compatibilities[i];
-    }

-    compatibilityFile.close();